darikoneil/CalSciPy/docs/source/Introduction.rst

 Limitations
 ***********
-The current distribution for the package is incomplete and partially tested
+The current distribution for the package is incomplete and partially tested.
+There may be breaking changes between versions.